JiminWu/Bio-FlatScope/README.md

   1. A stack of point spread functions (PSFs) at different axial distance, saved as a ".mat" file.
   2. Raw capture from Bio-FlatScope, saved as a ".mat" file.
 ### Included Example
-We have provided one examples for Bio-FlatScope 3D reconstruction.
+We have provided one example for Bio-FlatScope 3D reconstruction.
 The raw data is from a 3D test sample prepared by suspending fluuorescent beads in PDMS phantom.
 (Results are shown in Figure 2 in our paper)
 ### Running the code
 The code can be tested using our provided examples.
 A GPU and Matlab Parrallel Computing Toolbox are needed to speed up the reconstruction.